koog1000/vscode-fossil/README.md

   * The default behaviour is to search for `fossil` in commonly-known install locations and on the PATH.

+`fossil.username { string / null }`

+  * Specifies an explicit user to use for fossil commits.
+  * This should only be used if the user is different than the fossil default user.

 # Troubleshooting

 In general, Fossil designers maintain an abundance of